& SELF-SABOTAGE EXPERT

 Sitting face-to-face with a psychopath is a weird feeling.
-Especially when your life is on the edge and you've been told he's the one that can save.
+Especially when your life is on the edge and you've been told he's the one that can save you.
 It doesn't add up.

-Handing me a bag of free samples on my way out, we said our good byes.
-I walked out of the office and into the bright hot Texas sun and looked up into the sky, and an inner voice spoke to me with absolute clarity.
+Handing me a bag of free samples on my way out, we said our goodbyes.
+I walked out of the office and into the bright, hot Texas sun, looked up into the sky, and an inner voice spoke to me with absolute clarity.

 It told me to that there is no one on this planet who do the work I needed to do.
 That my well-being and happiness was one hundred percent my own personal responsibility.
 That if I wanted to live I had to choose to live.

-So I immediately dumped all of his pills and scripts in the trash can in front of his office and walked solemnly to my car.
+So I immediately dumped all of his pills in the trash can in front of his office and walked solemnly to my car.

 Coaching is a labor of love for me, but I didn't always understand how powerful my gift for it was.